Idea 1 – Remix a classic song

 It’s so easy to get caught up in the Christmas hype.. how does it all start?
 Well, we feel obliged to buy people nice presents but who do you buy for it’s so hard?
 Best be safe and buy for more rather than less.
 Can’t afford it?
 Well, you can do more hours at the shop or the mail order call centre, can’t you?
 People even say things like – even if you get into debt, it’s not going to be that bad is it?

-There’s so many nice presents out there too.. now if I get that top, I need some cool jeans to go with it as it doesn’t go with my other jeans.. then I should get another funky pair of sneakers, Nike preferably and that is one wicked outfit right??
+There’s so many nice presents out there too.. now if I get that top, I need some cool jeans to go with it as it doesn’t go with my other jeans.. then I should get another pair of branded trainers,

 You know you can spend too much on others, even with the right motives.
 If you love giving more than receiving it’s a Biblical principle – but the buying can become the god, not God himself.

-What about buying stuff that’s a bit dodgy like CDs?
-I once compiled a CD and one track was by rappers Talib Kweli & HiTek called ‘Move Something’.
-We loved the track but God convicted me that we shouldn’t be putting this on the CD due to the language in it so we took it off.
-Should I even have this CD?
-Where do we draw the line?
-Should we download mp3s and not pay?
-No!
+What about pushing the boundaries of doing something wrong?
+I once compiled a playlist and one track was by rappers Talib Kweli & HiTek called ‘Move Something’.
+We loved the track but God convicted me that we shouldn’t be putting using this due to the language in it so we took it off.
+What about you?
+Do you download or stream legally?
+You should!

 How does this apply to you?
 What about commercial rap artists or other genres where people may have bad lyrics or put across offensive points of view?
 What about the bad language?
 You can sometimes get clean versions but you know that the content of the lyrics is usually pretty bad.
 You know when they’re cutting the words and know what words it’s replacing.
 So what do you do?
 I think it’s between you and God.
 But don’t do anything to damage your faith – or anyone else’s faith, especially if they’re younger or been a Christian a short time.
 Christian rap is as outstanding (if not better) than much of the ‘secular’ rap available.
 Honestly!